gustavoleitao/ajato/README.md

 # Ajato

-Ajtato is a simple library to write web based microservices in Typescript!
-Ajato use [MongoDb](https://www.mongodb.com/) as datasource and [Express](https://expressjs.com/) as base framework.
+Ajato is a simple library to write web-based microservices in [Typescript](https://www.typescriptlang.org/)!
+Ajato uses [MongoDb](https://www.mongodb.com/) as data source and [Express](https://expressjs.com/) as web framework.

 ## Why use Ajato?

-Ajaso is simple, fast and small!
+Ajato is simple, fast and small!
 Ajato uses Mongoose Schema to model your data.
 You just need write model and Ajato create the API for you.

 ## Getting start